MileHacker Logo

 Smart Visits

-• Skip-the-Line Options: Long lines are generally not a common issue for nearly all the sights.
+• Skip-the-Line Options: Long lines are generally not a common issue for nearly all attractions.

 • Best Times for Attractions: Visit San Juan de Ulúa Fort and Veracruz Aquarium in the morning to avoid midday heat and larger crowds.